coder/docs/admin/workspace-providers/deployment.md

 ## Deleting a Workspace Provider

-You can only remove a workspace provider if it no longer contains any workspaces, so you must remove all workspaces before deleting the workspace provider.
+You can only remove a workspace provider if it no longer contains any environments, so you must remove all environments before deleting the workspace provider.

 To remove a workspace provider, run the following command using the Coder CLI: